 Employer-provided LTCi is treated as an accident and health plan, and as such, can be offered to a select group of employees and their spouses/partners, and eligible tax dependents, and are not included in the employee’s income.

 Long-Term Care Insurance Offers Tax Benefits

-The premiums paid through the company checkbook are deductible based on how the company is structured, whether a C-Corporation, including LLCs and Professional Corporations, taxed as a C-Corp., Sole Proprietors, Partner in a Partnership, 2% plus Shareholder of S-Corp., or LLC or Professional Corporation taxed as S-Corp. (read article on LTCi tax benefits by clicking here)
+The premiums paid through the company checkbook are deductible based on how the company is structured, whether a C-Corporation, including LLCs and Professional Corporations, taxed as a C-Corp., Sole Proprietors, Partner in a Partnership, 2% plus Shareholder of S-Corp., or LLC or Professional Corporation taxed as S-Corp. (read article on LTCi tax benefits)

 For example, a C- Corporation allows a 100% tax deduction of the premiums paid through the company checkbook for eligible employees.
 The tax treatment of LTCi Benefits is also very favorable in that tax-qualified LTC insurance reimbursement benefits for qualified long-term care expenses are not included as income.